a-flyleaf/ygbtdm/au/notyet/ii.md

 <span class="procon">Con</span>: She doesn’t even want to hear you speak.

 [img: Kay Lin stands by as Joce kneels alongside the couch.
-The body has been covered.]
+The body has been covered <!--by what? although I'll probably need to rewrite this anyway-->.]

 <span class="procon">Pro</span>: I’ve been so good, though.
 I deserve it.

 <span class="procon">Con</span>: You haven’t *earned* it.

 <span class="procon">Pro</span>: It doesn’t have to be much.
 Little nip, world’s smallest bite.
-If I can hold out ’til morning maybe I won’t want to destroy her anymore.
+If I can hold out ’til morning maybe I won’t want to devour her anymore.

 <span class="procon">Con</span>: You’ll have to watch her wither away.